Youth Ministry Beyond the Bubble

 Tomorrow I am packing up my iPad, a few pairs of socks, and maybe a clean shirt.
 I am hitting the road and heading to Dallas and Atlanta with my co-worker Amanda to attend the Progressive Youth Ministry and NEXT Church Conferences.
+From their websites:

 The theme for PYM16 is “Faith in an Age of Reason.”
 In the plenary sessions, we will tackle issues including race, religion-and-science, and creativity, and our seminars will cover a wide variety of topics, everything from the Enneagram to the doctrine of original sin to ministry to trans* youth.
 We hope you will join us — register today!

 This NEXT Church National Gathering—timed at the beginning of Lent—will engage questions that invite us into the transformative power of reconciliation and inspire us by the stories of those witnesses who go before us.

 While at each of these conferences we will be presenting Youth Ministry Beyond the Bubble which is a workshop we've developed to explore how we can move beyond the traditional models of ministry and begin the practice of risk taking as a faith community.
 What we are presenting is the collective efforts of what we've learned during our time in seminary (part of my focus has been on youth ministry) and in our local ministry setting.

 It should be no surprise that youth ministry is struggling like the rest of the church and it's been my experience that most of the struggles we have are because we are focusing on the wrong thing: numbers.
 Numbers of weekly participants, number of "salvations" (yes this is a real thing), number of parent volunteers, number of retreats, mission trip numbers.
 Number.
 Numbers.
 Numbers.